🀝Agreements

 An agreement is a collection of rates and terms that define what a customer will be charged and a provider will bill for services provided.
 An agreement can be attached to services, opportunities, schedules, or reservations.

 If a particular request requires unique rates or terms, a partner can modify that request's one-off agreement.
 These new rates/terms will only apply to that request.
 A one-off agreement can be labeled and re-used if it is needed.
-The service/opportunity always gets its rates and terms from the attached agreement.
+The customer service (or provider job) always gets its rates and terms from the attached agreement.

 Features